-BUSINESS AND ECONOMICS STATISTICS PREREQUISITE: MATH 095 or eligibility for MATH 102 as determined through the SBVC assessment process.
+BUSINESS AND ECONOMICS STATISTICS 4 UNITS PREREQUISITE: MATH 095 or eligibility for MATH 102 as determined through the SBVC assessment process.

-This course is a study of statistical methods commonly used in business and economics including measures of central tendency; measures of dispersion and skewness; concepts and distributions; probability inferences; parametric and non-parametric hypothesis testing; index numbers time series analysis; simple regression, and correlation analysis.
+This course is a study of statistical methods commonly used in business and economics including measures of central tendency; measures of dispersion and skewness; probability concepts and distributions; statistical inferences; parametric and non-parametric hypothesis testing; index numbers time series analysis; simple regression, and correlation analysis.